 At first glance, Swedish fashion label & Other Stories appears to be doing a lot right.
 With small design ateliers in Stockholm, Paris, and Los Angeles; a minimalistic approach to product collections that are both trendy and timeless, and collaborations with independent designers, including one titled “The Sustainable Collection”, you would be forgiven for assuming the brand is ticking all the right boxes!
 But if we dig a little deeper, just what kind of stories is this H&M-owned brand telling with its actions for people, the planet, and animals?
 Just how ethical is & Other Stories?
+This article is based on the & Other Stories rating published in February 2022.

 The first and most important thing to know when thinking about the sustainability of & Other Stories is that it is owned by H&M. While it prides itself on its points of difference, like smaller collections and in-house design, the fact remains that everything that goes on behind the scenes is done by H&M. So, what then does the environmental impact of & Other Stories look like?